bensheldon/island94-middleman/source/articles/2011-05-25-Describe-the-basis-for-your-approach-to-this-project-How-did-you-determine-the-need-for-this-project-now-and-who-was-included-in-its-design.html.markdown

 ---
-title: '"Describe the basis for your approach to this project.
-How did you determine the need for this project now and who was included in its design?"'
+title: "\"Describe the basis for your approach to this project.
+How did you determine the need for this project now and who was included in its design?\""
 date: '2011-05-25'
 tags:
 - communications